RootCellar/RootCellar/README.md

 ### Projects
 ---

+VirtualComputer is a new project of mine where I am hoping to emulate a computer.
+In the end, I want users to be able to write code similar to assembly, and have it assembled to be executed on the virtual computer.
+I am making this partially because I'm interested in how computers work and this can help with my understanding, but it will also result in my understanding of assembly better, and it might make for some interesting assembly programming for other people as well.

 The PixelEngine repo is my biggest project, it's a small game engine used to make arcade style games in Java.
 A game can be made as fast as a day, or could take longer to make something bigger, or even multiplayer.